szabgab/slides/python-programming/functional.md

 {aside}
 The usual use is as we saw earlier when we passed it as a parameter to the `map` function.
-However, in the next example however we show that you can assign the lambda-function to a name and then you could used that name just as any other function you would define using **def**.
+However, in the next example we show that you can assign the lambda-function to a name and then you could used that name just as any other function you would define using **def**.
 {/aside}
 ![](examples/advanced/lambda.py)